AndreasPK/AndreasPK.github.io/apkblog/wip/2019-07-10-GHC-Interals-Pointer-tagging.md

 In GHC these objects share a [common layout in memory](https://gitlab.haskell.org/ghc/ghc/wikis/commentary/rts/storage/heap-objects) which we call their
 *closure*.
-The same layout is also used for [static objects](https://gitlab.haskell.org/ghc/ghc/wikis/commentary/rts/storage/heap-objects#static-objects) which are generated at compile time and stored in the produced object file.
+The same layout is also used for [static objects](https://gitlab.haskell.org/ghc/ghc/wikis/commentary/rts/storage/heap-objects#static-objects) which are generated at compile time and stored in the final executable file.

-When we deal with actual values we call these *boxed values*, alluding to the fact that they come with a box (their closure) in which we store them.

-Having a common layout is especially practical for GC as it allows to runtime to reuse a lot of code when dealing with this objects.
+In general Haskell values are represented as *boxed values*.
-Which not only makes the code simpler but also more performant.
+Alluding to the fact that we not only store the value but also a closure in which the actual value is contained.

 # Closures and laziness

+It's reasonable to ask one why would we not just store an Int value directly in memory instead of dealing with the overhead of allocating a closure to store it in?
+Part of the reason is the same reason languages like Java or C# do it.
+Because it allows us to do automatic memory management.

-Since Haskell is [lazy](https://wiki.haskell.org/Lazy_evaluation) closures can also represent **unevaluated** values (thunks).
+However laziness is one more reason for this representation.
+Since Haskell is [lazy](https://wiki.haskell.org/Lazy_evaluation) closures can also represent **unevaluated** values, generally called thunks.

 Depending on which camp you are in this might be haskells greatest strength or weakness.
-No matter where you stand on this issue one fact is that it has a major impact on how GHC generates code.
+No matter where you stand on this issue one fact is that it has a major impact on the code GHC generates.

 ## Overheads of lazy evaluation

-In strict languages when passing arguments or returning results we either use a value directly (in a register or on the stack) or we might pass a pointer to the actual value.
+In strict languages when passing arguments or returning results we either receive a value directly in a register or on the stack like it is the case in `C`.
+Or we might implicitly pass a pointer to an object containing the value like Java does when we have objects as arguments.

-However in Haskell we often deal with *boxed and lifted* types.
-These are not passed or returned directly, rather we use a pointer to a **closure** to represent the value.
+However in Haskell since any argument with a lifted type like Bool could represent a suspended computation we can't choose how to pass the argument, instead arguments *have* to be wrapped in a closure and the closure is passed as argument under the hood.

 This may sound expensive, however GHC can often determine that code does not require us to be lazy.
-This allows GHC to play pretend and act like a strict language for parts of the code.
+This allows GHC to play pretend and act like a strict language for parts of the code, avoiding the need to construct a closure completely.
 This happens through the demand analyzer and optimizations like *worker/wrapper transformation* and *Constructed Product Result Analysis*.

 However for the rest of this post we will focus on cases where these optimizations won't make a difference.